Clarice Carson: Biography

 Although she created few recordings of her performances, in 1970, Carson sang the title role of Tosca for CBC Television.
 That same year, she was cast as the title role in the Vancouver Opera Association's production of Aida.
 Carson then sang the lead role in Suor Angelica and Giorgietta in Il tabarro for the Opéra du Québec in 1971.
-The following year, she appeared in New York in a concert version of Les Troyens, and reprised the title role of Tosco for Canadian Opera Company (COC) at the National Arts Centre in Ottawa.
+The following year, she appeared in New York in a concert version of Les Troyens, and reprised the title role of Tosca for Canadian Opera Company (COC) at the National Arts Centre in Ottawa.
 Carson was cast as Desdemona in Otello in 'a Opera du Quebec' production in 1973, before returning to New York to partake in the concert edition of Palestrina.

 During 1974, Carson portrayed Donna Anna in Don Giovanni, Cio-Cio San in Madama Butterfly and Alice Ford in Falstaff.
 For the 1975–1976 season, she rejoined the Metropolitan Opera to portray Fiordiligi in Cosi fan tutte.
 In 1977, Carson returned to the COC and was cast as Elisabeth of Valois in Don Carlos, and débuted with the Manitoba Opera for a second appearance in Don Giovanni.
 Operatic bass player Paul Plishka invited her to partake in a concert of selections from his most popular repertoires in high school auditoriums in 1978.
 Two years later, Carson joined the Pittsburgh Opera to sing the role of Donna Anna in Don Giovanni.
 Other performances that Carson portrayed during her career were Constanze in The Abduction in, Maddalena in Andrea Chénier and the title roles of Salome and Turandot in opera buildings across the world.

 She retired from the opera after playing Senta in a production of The Flying Dutchman with the Lyric Opera of Chicago in late 1983.
 Carson confided in her friend and former manager Ann Summers at the time that, "I'm lonely on the road".
 Her final stage performance was in 1986, and she began operating a store called Carson-Palmer: Fashion Alternatives on Eglinton Avenue in Toronto, where she rented out formal dresses to women who did not want high-end gowns.
 Carson also served as an active board member and mentored several young singers with the International Resource Centre for Performing Artists (IRCPA).
-She died of kidney failure in the afternoon on May 2, 2015 at her home in Toronto.
+She died of kidney failure in the afternoon on May 2, 2015, at her home in Toronto.